 Calculating South African tax accurately is essential for keeping clean accounting records and staying compliant with SARS regulations.
 Here is why businesses, accountants, and consumers use our free calculation tool:

-Value Added Tax (VAT) is an indirect consumption tax on goods and services in South Africa.
-The standard VAT rate in South Africa is 15%, collected by SARS-registered vendors on all taxable supplies.
-All businesses with taxable turnover above R2.3 million must register as VAT vendors.
-Learn more about VAT registration requirements in South Africa.
+Value Added Tax (VAT) is an indirect consumption tax on goods and services in South Africa, governed by the Value-Added Tax Act 89 of 1991.
+The standard VAT rate in South Africa is 15%, collected by vendors registered with the South African Revenue Service (SARS) on taxable supplies.
+Businesses with a taxable turnover above R2.3 million in any rolling 12-month period must register.
+Read more about VAT registration requirements, or check which goods are exempt or zero-rated items.

 To understand the mathematical principles behind adding, removing, and reversing tax, read our comprehensive guide on the VAT Formula South Africa.